 People who have suffered a stroke often have to undergo physical and occupational therapy to help them recover lost functions.
 Hand exercises not only strengthen grip, but they improve fine motor function and build confidence.
 For arthritis sufferers, regaining movement and flexibility in the hand can reduce painful inflammation and make completing even simple day to day tasks easier.

 Seniors with mobility issues will discover great aid in hand exercises which help them grip their walkers or canes with more stability and strength than before.
 And finally, hand exercises that keep fingers strong, wrists pain-free, and hands moving can make aging generally more enjoyable.
-Being able to stick with hobbies you love like gardening, origami, sewing, knitting, cooking, you name it, makes for greater quality of life and a resounding boost of esteem and independence.
+Being able to stick with hobbies you love like gardening, origami, sewing, knitting, cooking, you name it, makes for a greater quality of life and a resounding boost of esteem and independence.